azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 What is the hotel guest's intention?

 In this task, you will create a LUIS app, publish it, and then enable the Event Processor to invoke LUIS using the `Microsoft.Azure.CognitiveServices.Language.LUIS.Runtime` NuGet package.
-You will be setting up the LUIS model hierarchy and execute these steps.
+You will be setting up the LUIS model hierarchy and executing these steps.

 ![The diagram depicts the exercise steps.
 Create model, train model, test model, publish.](media/2020-06-30-14-22-42.png "LUIS workflow")